Rufous hornbill: Habitat and conservation status

 This species has been classified as vulnerable.
 It is believed that the North Rufous Hornbill is more threatened as the National List of Threatened Terrestrial Fauna of the Philippines has classified it and Endangered while classifying the southern species or sub-species as Vulnerable.

 This species suffers from substantial hunting pressure and widespread loss of habitat as a result of logging and conversion to agriculture.
 Continued subsistence hunting and felling of remnant dipterocarp forests for agriculture are thought to be further depressing population numbers, and the range is now highly fragmented and likely suffering from an acute lack of suitable nesting trees, at least in parts of the range.
 Hunters climb up nesting trees to capture the mother and its chicks for the illegal wildlife trade.
 Hunting for sport and food has been recorded throughout its range.

+The Northern rufous hornbill occurs in a few protected areas such as Quezon Protected Landscape, Bataan National Park, Northern Sierra Madre Natural Park, Aurora Memorial National Park and Kalbario–Patapat Natural Park.
+The Southern rufous hornbill occurs in Samar Island Natural Park, Mount Apo, Pasonanca Natural Park.
+However, despite occurring in numerous protected areas, actual protection from illegal logging, hunting and capture for the wildlife trade is lax.

-In 2014 Adams, Ilocos Norte in which the Vice-Mayor's son was photographed carrying a deceased juvenile that he just shot.
+In 2014 in Adams, Ilocos Norte, the Vice-Mayor's son was photographed carrying a deceased juvenile that he had just shot.
 This species has gone locally extinct in Cavite in Mt.
 Palay-palay due to hunting and the construction of roads and the Kaybiang Tunnel.